 The Company maintains the revised Severance Policy, approved by the Committee in 2013.
+The Severance Policy was amended in March 2019 to modify the severance amounts payable to the NEOs in the event of a qualifying termination following a change-of-control, as noted below.
 The Severance Policy applies to the Company's executives identified by the Committee, including the NEOs while employed by the Company.
 The Severance Policy provides that the Company will make severance payments to an executive if his or her employment is terminated under certain circumstances.
 The Severance Policy includes an excise tax "cap" provision, which reduces the total amount of payments due under the Severance Policy so as to avoid the imposition of excise taxes and the resulting loss of tax deductions to the Company under Section 280G of the Code.
 The Severance Policy provides for non-compete and non-solicit covenants for the duration of an executive's employment and a period following termination, and includes a requirement that an executive sign a release of claims in favor of the Company in order to receive any benefits under the Severance Policy.

-If the Company terminates the employment of each of Mr. Amato, Mr. Zalupski or Mr. Sherbin for any reason other than for cause, disability, or death (cause and disability as defined in the Severance Policy), or if he terminates his employment for good reason (as defined in the Severance Policy), the Company will provide him with: (1) one year's annual base salary (generally paid in equal installments over a year); (2) STI payment equal to one year's payout at his target level in effect on the date of termination (generally paid in equal installments over two years); (3) accrued but unpaid base salary and unused vacation; (4) any STI payment that has been declared for him but not paid; (5) his prorated STI for the year of termination through the date of termination based on his target level and actual full-year performance; (6) his pro rata portion of time-based vesting equity awards and certain performance equity awards based on actual performance under all equity plans through the termination date; (7) executive level outplacement services for up to 12 months; and (8) continued medical benefits for up to 24 months following the termination date.
+If the Company terminates the employment of each of Mr. Amato, Mr. Zalupski or Mr. Sherbin for any reason other than for cause, disability or death (cause and disability as defined in the Severance Policy), or if he terminates his employment for good reason (as defined in the Severance Policy), the Company will provide him with (1) one year's annual base salary (generally paid in equal installments over a year), (2) STI payment equal to one year's payout at his target level in effect on the date of termination (generally paid in equal installments over a year), (3) accrued but unpaid base salary and unused vacation, (4) any STI payment that has been declared for him but not paid, (5) his pro-rated STI for the year of termination through the date of termination based on his target level and actual full-year performance, (6) his pro-rata portion of time-based vesting equity awards and certain performance equity awards based on actual performance under all equity plans through the termination date, (7) executive level outplacement services for up to 12 months and (8) continued medical benefits for up to 12 months following the termination date.